-I bought each of my bridesmaids a book necklace with their initial on it – probably I should have purchased one for myself as well (because they’re so cute!) but it worked out because my Sweetbeeps ended up gifting me an amethyst necklace the day of the wedding.
+I bought each of my bridesmaids a book necklace with their initial on it – probably I should have purchased one for myself as well (because they’re so cute!) but it worked out because Sweetbeeps ended up gifting me an amethyst necklace the day of the wedding.

-And then of course we have the flowers.
+And then, of course, we have the flowers.
 I found this tutorial online and painstakingly cut out a bunch of squares from recycled book pages, then painted them all.
 After that I recruited another bridesmaid to help me cut and form them into flowers.
 We just used thin wire and some floral tape for the stems.
 After I made our bouquets, I had extra paper left and since I’d already cut and painted it all, I made one flower for each table.
 I’m really happy with how they came out but I never want to make them again. :]

 I might do another post after we get the photos back from the photographer.
 I also plan to make a book out of all the wedding cards we received (yes, I know I said I’m sick of DIY and I am, but I have to do something nice with them!) so you may see a post on that in the future too.